SmeetParmar/SmeetParmar/README.md

 # 💫 About Me:
 🤝 I'm on the lookout for a Full-Time job across Canada to showcase and upgrade my skills.<br>
 🎓 Completed B.Sc.
-IT back in India in 2022 and Post Graduation in Web Development in August 2024.<br>
+IT back in India in April 2022 and Post Graduation in Web Development in August 2024.<br>
 🌱 Always growing, learning and keep hustling!<br>
 💬 Ask me about anything related to tech, or if you want to hear about my adventures.<br>
 💡 I have experience of more than 3+ Years working as a Full Stack Developer back in India, currently working remotely for InfiniteAI Technologies, gaining practical experience of using MERN Stack. <br>